JeremyBenson11/SQL-Notepad/README.md

 **SQL Notepad**<br>
 SQL Notepad came from text game development and working with SQL files over a long period of time.
-Some of these operations that once took hours can now be minutes.
+Some of these operations that once took hours will now take minutes.

 **Field Dump**<br>